 Professional Advisory - Duty to Report

 Professional advisories inform professional judgment and practice.
 The Council of the Ontario College of Teachers approved this advisory on June 4, 2015 to remind members that they have a duty to report abuse and/or neglect of children and youth.
 This may be read in conjunction with previous advisories such as Professional Misconduct Related to Sexual Abuse and Sexual Misconduct, and Safety in Learning Environments: A Shared Responsibility.
+This advisory was revised by Council on June 7, 2018 in order to reflect the introduction of the Child, Youth and Family Services Act, 2017.

 Each of us has a responsibility to protect children and youth from harm.
 As a professional educator working directly with students and supporting others who are, you have a legal and ethical duty to report to a children’s aid society when you have reasonable grounds to suspect that a child is or may be in need of protection.